Ellie Kemper: Early comedic career

 Kemper continued her interest in improvisational comedy at Princeton.
 She participated in Quipfire!, Princeton's oldest improv comedy group, and the Princeton Triangle Club, a touring musical comedy theater troupe.
 She also appeared in a radio spot for Dunkin' Donuts.

-Kemper earned her Screen Actors Guild card doing commercial advertising of a one-week sale of tents at Kmart.
+Kemper earned her Screen Actors Guild card doing commercial advertising for a one-week sale of tents at Kmart.
 It featured her camping with an onscreen husband, and a shot where a tarantula crawled across her face.
 She regularly appeared in comedy sketches on Late Night with Conan O'Brien in the late 2000s, and made guest appearances on Important Things with Demetri Martin, and E!
 Television's The Gastineau Girls, which has been described as her "breakout role".
 Though the series was reality TV, her role was scripted.
 She has appeared on Fuse TV's The P.A.
 In October 2008, she appeared on The Colbert Report in a PSA for Teen Voter Abstinence.
 She has written several sketch comedy shows, many with her comedy partner Scott Eckert, a fellow Princeton grad.
 She is a contributing writer for the national satirical newspaper The Onion, and for McSweeney's.
 She is also a contributor to HuffPost.

-Upon moving to New York City, Kemper participated in the People's Improv Theatre and the city troupe of Upright Citizens Brigade, an improvisational comedy and sketch comedy theater.
+Upon moving to New York City, Kemper participated in the People's Improv Theater and the city troupe of Upright Citizens Brigade, an improvisational comedy and sketch comedy theater.
 She has appeared in several shows for the Brigade, including Death and/or Despair, Listen Kid, Gang Bang and The Improvised Mystery.
 At the UCB, she performed with the house improv teams Mailer Daemon and fwand.
-At the People's Improv Theatre she performs with the house improv team Big Black Car.
+At the People's Improv Theater she performs with the house improv team Big Black Car.
 In August 2008, she auditioned for a spot on the NBC sketch comedy show Saturday Night Live, but was not cast.
 In July 2009, Kemper was named one of Variety magazine's "10 Comics To Watch".

 In 2007, she appeared in How to Kick People, a performance combining comedy and literary performances.
 In March 2008, she wrote and performed in the one-woman show "Dumb Girls" through the Upright Citizens Brigade Theatre.
 She also performed in the one-woman show "Feeling Sad/Mad with Ellie Kemper" and has appeared in comedy sketches on Funny or Die, the comedy website started by Will Ferrell and Adam McKay's production company, Gary Sanchez Productions.